patrickkfkan/platform-aml/g02ref/README.md

 ![Back](miso-m1_back.jpg)
 ![Interior](miso-m1_interior.jpg)

-Other g02ref devices more or less share the same design and features.
+Other g02ref devices have more or less the same design and features.

 ### Building Volumio for g02ref